 Scott A. Edelman is a partner in Gibson, Dunn & Crutcher’s Century City office.
 Mr. Edelman is a member of the firm’s Litigation Department and a Co-Chair of its Media, Entertainment and Technology Practice Group and the Transnational Litigation Practice Group.
 He is also the firm’s National Pro Bono Chair.

 Mr. Edelman was profiled in “Schmoozing His Way to Century City,” SuperLawyers (February 2010), which selected him as one of the top ten lawyers in Southern California.
 Mr. Edelman has also been ranked in numerous legal industry publications.
 He has been repeatedly named by Chambers USA as a Tier 1 Leading Media and Entertainment Litigation Lawyer in California; by the Hollywood Reporter as one of the top 100 “Power Lawyers”; by Daily Variety’s as one of Hollywood’s top litigators, and by The Best Lawyers in America® in the category of Entertainment Law: Motion Pictures & Television.
 He was also named a California “local litigation star” in Media and Entertainment Litigation in the 2012 and 2013 editions of Benchmark Litigation.
+The Daily Journal rated him as a top entertainment lawyer in 2014.

 Mr. Edelman has substantial experience trying high stake fraud cases, including representing the plaintiff in obtaining a $122 million dollar federal jury verdict in Intertainment v.
 Franchise Pictures and achieving the dismissal of two toxic torts cases against Dole Foods because of fraud on the court by plaintiffs and their counsel.
 The Dole victory was featured as the cover story of the October issues of California Lawyer and Corporate Counsel, and received widespread newspaper coverage, including a front-page feature story in the Wall Street Journal.
 Mr. Edelman and his practice group’s work for Dole and Chevron also were prominently mentioned in: “Litigation Department of the Year,” The American Lawyer (January 2010/2012); and “The Kill Step,” The American Lawyer/Corporate Counsel (October 2009).
+Mr. Edelman is currently serving as coordinating counsel for World Fuel Services, Inc. in relation to the various litigations arising from the derailment of a train in Lac-Mégantic, Montreal in July, 2014.

 Mr. Edelman represents several Fortune 500 companies and a major university in connection with their intellectual property issues.
 His cases in the area of entertainment and intellectual property have covered a broad range of areas, including profit participation in the motion picture and television industries, arbitrations under the auspices of the Independent Film & Television Alliance, right of publicity, copyright and trademark infringement, misappropriation of ideas, sports law, false advertising, royalty disputes involving patented medical devices, and negligence in the selection of computer hardware and software.
 His entertainment clients include major motion picture and television studios, television networks, music companies, motion picture foreign distributors and investors, production companies, licensing agents and management companies.
 He has authored numerous publications in the area of intellectual property and litigation.